MatthewGrimshaw/AzureBCDR/deployment/Azure/modules/rulecollectiongroups/1-common/README.md

 # Common Management Plane Services

-This are top level common rules that apply to all Azure Management Plane traffic.
+These are top level common rules that apply to all Azure Management Plane traffic.

 - Allow use of [Azure KMS server for Windows activation](https://docs.microsoft.com/en-us/troubleshoot/azure/virtual-machines/custom-routes-enable-kms-activation)